-I set up this blog about a year ago, February 2018, with a few ambitions/goals in mind but it has largely developed into a documentation of my sewing projects, driven to a huge extent by pattern testing.
-The wonderful Elles Lanfer of Misusu Patterns gave me my first opportunity, to test the Doris Skirt, in Feb/March 2018 and a year later I have become immersed in the online sewing and pattern testing world.
+I set up this blog about 2 1/2 years ago, February 2018, with a few ambitions/goals in mind at the time.
+It has, until now, largely developed into a documentation of my sewing projects, driven to a huge extent by pattern testing.
+The wonderful Elles Lanfer of Misusu Patterns gave me my first opportunity, to test the Doris Skirt, in Feb/March 2018 and getting close to three years later I have become immersed in the online sewing and pattern testing world.

 I get huge enjoyment from pattern testing.
 It has given me behind the scenes access to an inspirational sewing community and drives me to expand my skills and push my boundaries with every new project.
 I also get a lot of satisfaction from helping small scale independent “indie” sewing companies to thrive in such a competitive market.
 I have been so lucky that each and every testing experience has been rewarding, positive and has continued to strengthen my sewing enthusiasm.